CalvinHartwell/canonical-kubernetes-f5-big-ip/README.md

 F5 Network's BigIP Product is shipped either as a physical or virtual device.
 They also provide an [AWS AMI](https://aws.amazon.com/marketplace/seller-profile?id=74d946f0-fa54-4d9f-99e8-ff3bd8eb2745) on the AWS Market Place which can be used for testing.

 As we've just deployed Kubernetes onto AWS, we will spin-up the load-balancer on that platform as well.
-The AMI I chose was the F5 Big-IP Virtual Edition - GOOD - Hourly, 25Mbps, v13 ([https://aws.amazon.com/marketplace/pp/B079C44MFH?ref=cns_srchrow](https://aws.amazon.com/marketplace/pp/B079C44MFH?ref=cns_srchrow)).
+The AMI I chose is called 'F5 BIG-IP Virtual Edition - GOOD - (Hourly, 200Mbps, v13)'  ([http://aws.amazon.com/marketplace/pp/B079C3WS75?ref=cns_srchrow](http://aws.amazon.com/marketplace/pp/B079C3WS75?ref=cns_srchrow)).
+Note that F5's licensing model revolves around flavours, Good being the cheapest licence, and best being the most feature-rich offering ([https://www.f5.com/pdf/licensing/good-better-best-licensing-overview.pdf](https://www.f5.com/pdf/licensing/good-better-best-licensing-overview.pdf)).

+Depending on which type of licence you have, your load-balancer options may be limited.
+For example, if you want to directly integrate the F5 Big-IP devices into your Kubernetes network, you will need to have a 'BEST' type licence.
+More information on this can be found here: [http://clouddocs.f5.com/containers/v2/kubernetes/kctlr-modes.html](http://clouddocs.f5.com/containers/v2/kubernetes/kctlr-modes.html).

 To Launch an instance on AWS, perform the following steps:

 - Go to the AWS Console and login: [https://aws.amazon.com](aws.amazon.com)
 - Select the correct region for where you deployed your cluster with Juju, in my case it was eu-west-1
 - Go to EC2, make sure you have a private key setup and Hit 'Launch Instance'
 - Go to AWS Marketplace, Type F5 BIG-IP and pick a flavor.
+Hit the Select button.
 - Use the defaults for the AMI, but make sure you pick one with version latest version (13 or higher) and make sure you pick the right SSH keypair.

 Once the load balancer has been spun up, we need to change the admin password: